 There’s no official relationship between Disney’s Fort Wilderness Resort and Disney’s Wilderness Lodge, but they are similarly themed, physically close, and well-connected.

-Second, you can take the “Blue Flag” boat ride to Contemporary and Wilderness Lodge.
+However, you can take the “Blue Flag” boat ride to Contemporary and Wilderness Lodge.
 Wilderness Lodge is the second stop, and the trip takes about 17 minutes.

-Third, you can take a bus from the Settlement to Wilderness Lodge.
+You also can take a bus from the Settlement to Wilderness Lodge.
 This bus runs about every ten minutes and takes about five minutes.

 Finally, the resorts often share transportation during non-peak hours.
 You’ll encounter either shared boats or shared buses.